Centering Racial Justice in LGBTQ Equality

 Basic Rights Oregon’s Racial Justice and Alliance Building program has three main goals:

 - Centralize the experiences and leadership of LGBTQ people of color.

 - Take action as an organizational ally to do racial justice work.

 - Educate Basic Rights Oregon’s base on the intersection(s) of LGBTQ equality and racial justice issues.

 Join Our Families

-Our Families is an education and advocacy team that raises the visibility, experiences and public support of LGBTQ families of color within predominately straight communities of color and within racial justice and LGBTQ movements.
+Our Families, Basic Rights Oregon’s LGBTQ people of color leadership development program is a 16 month program that addresses the personal, cultural, civic and professional needs of emerging Lesbian, Gay, Bisexual, Transgender, and Queer leaders in Oregon.
+Through Our Families, Basic Rights Oregon works to centralize the leadership of LGBTQ people of color and build empowered leaders who hold a lifelong commitment to fighting for racial justice and creating lasting change in the LGBTQ community.
 Our organizational ally work builds on the strong partnerships with organizations of color throughout the state.
 We work in coalition with many groups, including PFLAG Portland Black Chapter, Causa Oregon, Western States Center, Indigenous Ways of Knowing, the Urban League of Portland, Asian Pacific American Network of Oregon, Center for Intercultural Organizing, Partnership for Safety and Justice, and more.

 Participants will gain: